elgutierrez/groots-blog/docs/_posts/2018-11-7-frontmatter-in-vuepress-3.md

 Make sure the plant has a lot of light exposure.
 If by germination time you have long sunny days where you live, and you can manage to have it under the sun all day long, perfect. check in the app how is your sun exposure based on your geolocation.

 If you need artificial lighting, get yourself a powerful lamp.
-If you bought our starter’s kit (HYPERLINK), you're good.
+If you bought our starter’s kit, you're good.
 Otherwise, you can do just as fine with one of these inexpensive options:

 * Compact Fluorescent Lamp (CFL) of at least 125W - more energy-efficient
 * High Intensity Discharge (HID) lamp of 150W to 250W - better for plant growth, but higher in energy consumption